-This hearty, Moroccan-inspired, Sweet Potato Salad with kale and chickpeas is full of delicious flavor and incredibly simple and easy to make – with only 20 minutes of actual hands-on time!
-Make it ahead for midweek lunches, or bring it to your next fall gathering or potluck!
+This hearty, Moroccan-inspired sweet potato chickpea salad with kale is full of delicious flavor and incredibly simple and easy to make!
+With only 20 minutes of hands-on time, make it ahead for midweek lunches, or bring it to your next fall gathering or potluck.
+Vegan.
 Video.
-Looking for more? check out 25+ Incredible Chickpea Recipes and 40 Must-Try Vegan Salads!

 Zen does not confuse spirituality with thinking about God while one is peeling potatoes.
 Zen spirituality is just to peel the potatoes. ~Alan Watts

 Here’s a simple, make-ahead, vegan salad that was inspired by our trip to Morocco last fall.
-Some of my favorite days there were spent in the spice markets.
-Wandering down the narrow stone alleyways in the souks, getting wonderfully lost… it was a feast for the senses.
-I’ll never forget it.
+Some of my favorite days there were spent in the spice markets, wandering down the narrow stone alleyways in the souks, getting wonderfully lost… it was a feast for the senses!

-Here, sweet potatoes are diced and roasted, then tossed with fragrant Moroccan spices, chickpeas and lots of fresh herbs.
+What makes this salad so delicious is that the sweet potatoes are diced and tossed with fragrant Moroccan spices before being roasted.
+We add chickpeas, lots of fresh herbs, and a flavorful Moroccan dressing.
 It’s served over a bed of shredded kale for an added burst of nutrients.

 How to make Sweet Potato Salad